bilza2023/taleem-presentation/README.md

 ## Usage

 ### 1. Using the `Editor` Component
-The `Editor` component allows users to create or edit slides interactively.
-It binds to `items` and `slideExtra` properties, enabling dynamic updates.
+The `Editor` component allows users to create or edit slides interactively.The user can just use the online Editor (link is given above).

 #### Example:
 ```svelte